-How Many Payslips Do You Need?
+How Many Payslips Do I Need To Get Car Finance?

 When you apply for car financing, you will undergo a hard credit check.
 Car finance companies will check your credit history and financial status through credit agencies.
 You can check your credit rating before you apply so you can see if there are any errors in your credit history.
-Also, seemingly harmless inaccuracies such as a wrong address can easily affect your application.

 By knowing what your credit score is, you can predict what interest rates will be offered to you by lenders.
 If you have an excellent score, it’s more likely that you’ll get cheaper deals.
 However, if your credit rating is not that great, prepare to pay higher interest since lenders would see you as a riskier client.